argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

 # BERT (language model)

-Bidirectional Encoder Representations from Transformers (BERT) is a transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
-Here are instructions to running it on Cerebras system.

 * BERT Code is in the [Bert](./bert/) directory.
 For your convenience, these scripts are also available locally.

 * Login to CS-2: